10 to the 23 AI logo

 The robustness gap

-In consequential AI systems, emergent misalignment is the most significant expression of the robustness gap.
-Alignment that appeared solid at one capability level quietly breaks down as the system becomes more capable — through a process that standard evaluation pipelines were not designed to detect.
-Closing this gap requires leadership that understands how emergence, nonlinearity, and sociotechnical systems behave in the real world.
+In AI systems deployed at scale, emergent misalignment is the most significant expression of the robustness gap.
+Alignment that appeared solid at one capability level quietly breaks down as the system becomes more capable, through a process that standard evaluation pipelines were not designed to detect.
+Closing this gap requires leadership that understands how emergent properties, nonlinearity, and sociotechnical systems behave in the real world.

 The Gap